filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

 2. Patch the FVM-dependency (fvm3) in `rust/cargo.toml` to use the custom branch of the FVM created in the [Ref-FVM Checklist](#ref-fvm-checklist))
     -  Add `features = ["your-ref-fvm-branch"]` to tell Cargo to use you Ref-FVM branch.

+You can take a look at this [Filecoin-FFI PR as a reference](https://github.com/filecoin-project/filecoin-ffi/pull/438), which added the skeleton for network version 22.

 ## Go-State-Types Checklist